-Register for ENGL 4960H (if it is your first Directed Reading) or ENGL 4970H (for the second Directed Reading).
+Register for ENGL 4960R (if it is your first Directed Reading) or ENGL 4970R or 4890R (for a second or third Directed Reading).

-Students who wish to receive English department credit for a Thesis, for a Directed Reading, or for any Honors Research or Honors Thesis hours MUST turn in all their forms, syllabi, reading lists and other documentation at least THREE WEEKS before the end of classes in Fall Semester (for a directed reading or thesis the following Spring) or Spring Semester (for a directed reading or thesis planned for the following Summer or Fall).
+Students who wish to receive English department credit for a Thesis or a Directed Reading MUST turn in all their forms, syllabi, reading lists and other documentation at least THREE WEEKS before the end of classes in Fall Semester (for a directed reading or thesis the following Spring) or Spring Semester (for a directed reading or thesis planned for the following Summer or Fall).